gangj/xen-api/README.markdown

-Xapi Project's XenAPI Management Toolstack
+Xapi Project's Xen API Management Toolstack
 ==========================================

 ![Build](https://github.com/xapi-project/xen-api/actions/workflows/main.yml/badge.svg?branch=master)

-Xen API (or xapi) is a management stack that configures and controls Xen-enabled hosts and resource pools, and coordinates resources within the pool.
+Xen API (or XAPI) is a management stack that configures and controls Xen-enabled hosts and resource pools, and coordinates resources within the pool.
 Xapi exposes the Xen API interface for many languages and is a component of the XenServer project.